 Iodine

-Iodine is one of the key minerals that your thyroid needs to make hormones.
-Without sufficient amounts of iodine, your thyroid will not be able to make enough hormones.
+Iodine is one of the essential minerals that the thyroid needs to make hormones.
+Without adequate amounts of iodine, your thyroid will not be able to make enough hormones.
 Health Canada recommends healthy adults consume 150 mcg of iodine per day.
-Fortunately, most Canadians meet their iodine needs.
+Fortunately, most Canadians meet their iodine needs from their diet.

 Iodine is found in seawater and some soils.
 There are many food sources of iodine including,